HHS/OPRE-OPS/README.md

 ### Development Environment

-The development environment is deployed at https://opre-ops-frontend-test.app.cloud.gov
+The development environment is deployed at https://ops-dev.fr.cloud.gov

-This environment can be deployed to by anyone with write access to the repository.
+This environment can be deployed to by authorized committers in the repository.
 You accomplish this by force pushing an existing commit to the `development` branch.

 ```shell